premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <blockquote>

-Cucumber Options tag is used to provide a link between the feature files and step definition files.
+The cucumber Options tag is used to provide a link between the feature files and step definition files.
 Each step of the feature file is mapped to a corresponding method on the step definition file.

-Below is the syntax of Cucumber Options tag:
+Below is the syntax of the Cucumber Options tag:

 ```
 @CucumberOptions(features="Features",glue={"StepDefinition"})